- Classic Pastry Cream

 Making pastry cream is easy but you must follow some rules to get a perfect result.
 First it's important to have all the ingredients at room temperature.

-The process start with combining milk and cream is a heavy-based saucepan and heating on a medium heat until it just start to simmer.
-Add also lemon peel and vanilla bean (if using one).
+- Heating milk/cream: The process start with combining milk and cream is a heavy-based saucepan (add lemon peel and vanilla bean if using) and heating on a medium heat until it just start to simmer

-Start pouring slowly the half of milk to the egg mixture while whisking all the time the mixture to temper the eggs.
+- Tempering the eggs: Remove the lemon peel from the milk then start pouring slowly milk to the egg mixture while whisking all the time the mixture to temper the eggs.

 Storing pastry cream